-The Snapdragon 865 is Qualcomm’s premium smartphone application processor for 2020, but not every manufacturer is taking up Qualcomm’s latest and greatest this generation.
-Instead, the “super mid-tier” Snapdragon 765 and 765G are set to feature in a number of prominent handsets, including the LG Velvet and Google Pixel 5.
+The Snapdragon 865 was Qualcomm’s premium smartphone application processor for 2020, but not every manufacturer took up Qualcomm’s latest and greatest option.
+Instead, the “super mid-tier” Snapdragon 765 and 765G feature in a number of prominent handsets, including the OnePlus Nord, LG Velvet, Google Pixel 5, and the Pixel 4a 5G.

-Although they’re targeting a more affordable price point, these phones are the flagship products for their respective manufacturers.
-This begs the questions, can they offer a high-end smartphone experience without a flagship-tier processor?
+Although they’re targeting a more affordable price point, many of these phones are the flagship products for their respective manufacturers.
+This begs the question: can they offer a high-end smartphone experience without a flagship-tier processor?

-There’s a delicate balancing act at play to provide the best all-round 5G smartphone experience.
+There’s a delicate balancing act at play to provide the best all-around 5G smartphone experience.
 Let’s dive into the specs for a closer look at Snapdragon 765G vs Snapdragon 865.

 Snapdragon 765G vs Snapdragon 865 specs